The best hotels in Baku

 If you're staying near the Boulevard Hotel, Sumqayıt Highway has some solid local spots that open late.
 For a splurge, the restaurants inside the Fairmont and Four Seasons are actually very good. the Fairmont's Selfie restaurant has views over the Old City that are hard to argue with.

-Baku's best neighborhoods
+Baku's best hotel regions

 Old City and the Seaside Boulevard are where you want to be first.
 If you're only here a few days, don't scatter yourself across the city.
 Icheri Sheher puts everything within a 15-minute walk.